Troubleshooting Latency Issues

-Since KeyDB 2.8.13, KeyDB provides latency monitoring capabilities that are able to sample different execution paths to understand where the server is blocking.
-This makes debugging of the problems illustrated in this documentation much simpler, so we suggest to enable latency monitoring ASAP.
+KeyDB provides latency monitoring capabilities that are able to sample different execution paths to understand where the server is blocking.
+This makes debugging of the problems illustrate in this documentation much simpler, so we suggest enabling latency monitoring ASAP.
 Please refer to the Latency monitor documentation.

 There is a kind of latency that is inherently part of the environment where you run KeyDB, that is the latency provided by your operating system kernel and, if you are using virtualization, by the hypervisor you are using.

-While this latency can't be removed it is important to study it because it is the baseline, or in other words, you'll not be able to achieve a KeyDB latency that is better than the latency that every process running in your environment will experience because of the kernel or hypervisor implementation or setup.
+While this latency can't be removed it is important to study it because it is the baseline, or in other words, you won't be able to achieve a KeyDB latency that is better than the latency that every process running in your environment will experience because of the kernel or hypervisor implementation or setup.

 We call this kind of latency intrinsic latency, and